 Mofidi earned his PhD in occupational health economics at Tarbiat Modares University (TMU) in Iran.
 His doctoral research explored the development of a framework for economic evaluations of OHS interventions under uncertain conditions and/or with incomplete information.
 Mofidi also has a master’s degree in industrial hygiene and a bachelor’s degree in industrial engineering.

-Mofidi joined the Institute in 2017 to work with Dr. Emile Tompa on a study looking at the burden of occupational cancers.
-He is also taking part in other IWH economic studies about the evaluation of prevention strategies for reducing the future risk of cancer in Ontario construction industries, the economic burden of occupational injury and illness in five European countries (EU-OSH), and an economic evaluation of caregiver-friendly workplace policies.
+Mofidi joined the Institute as a visiting scientist in 2017 to work with Dr. Emile Tompa on a study looking at the burden of occupational cancers.
+He continues to work with Dr. Tompa, taking part in other IWH economic studies.
+These include the evaluation of prevention strategies for reducing the future risk of cancer in Ontario construction industries and the economic burden of occupational injury and illness in five European countries (EU-OSH).

-Before joining the Institute, Amir worked as a researcher assistant at TMU on of several occupational health and safety (OHS) guidelines for different industrial sectors.
+Before joining the Institute, Mofidi worked as a researcher assistant at TMU on several occupational health and safety (OHS) guidelines for different industrial sectors.